benfrankel/acm-icpc-notebook/src/algos/graph/dinitz.md

 ```

 ## Results

 - `flow` is the maximum flow from `source` to `sink`.
 - `residual[v][u]` is the flow through `u → v` in **some** maximum flow.

 ## Notes

 - Fails on graphs with self-loops, parallel edges, and bidirectional edges.
-- Can be fixed for those graphs by defining `struct Edge { Vertex v, Capacity, Flow, Edge *rev }`.
+- Can be fixed for those graphs by defining `struct Edge { Vertex to, Capacity, Flow, Edge *rev }`.